pursuit-curriculum/unit-full-stack-web-development/intro-to-sql-joins/README.md

 |   10    |   110    | October 6-12  | \|  | 110 |  Forest Doe  | false | \|  |     |   Queen   | 1200  |   202    | true   | 2        |
 |   11    |   120    | November 6-12 | \|  | 120 | River Miller | true  | \|  | 11  | Penthouse | 10000 |   303    | true   | 1        |

-You can keep going and add information from the hotels' table and select the columns and sort the data:
+You can keep going and add information from the hotels table and select the columns and sort the data:

 ```SQL
 SELECT